Flux Core Aluminum Welding Wire: What You Need to Know

 ✔ No mention of solid wire

-But, wait—this is Blue Demon’s part number for a one-pound spool of 0.035 diameter solid aluminum wire.
+But, wait—further down it lists Blue Demon’s part number for a one-pound spool of 0.035 diameter solid aluminum wire.
 This wire needs Argon gas.

-Too bad, but thanks for giving others a heads-up.
+Too bad, but thanks to him for giving others a heads-up.

 What I Didn’t Find

 I agreed with the above review.
 Proof that aluminum wire designed for flux core arc welding (FCAW) machines is real had eluded me.

 Confirmation came when I saw this chart of filler metal specifications from the American Welding Society (AWS):